 Page the Response Team by:

-- Picking up the hand set - Press the paging button on the bottom row, last button. (this is marked Paging) - Press any # key three times and SPEAK LOUD AND CLEAR AND SAY:
+- Picking up the hand set - Dial 9104, Wait for tone.
+SPEAK LOUD AND CLEAR AND SAY:

 "Attention, Response Team, Emergency in (location)".
 "Attention, Response Team, Emergency in (location)".
 (Give location and repeat the announcement twice).